xiaohw7/cgmoi/README.md

 5. After uploading code, Arduino will be running mode 1 and user can see output values from load cells on Serial monitor.
 User can either continue with mode 1 to measure CG of satellite or switch to mode 2 to measure MOI of satellite instead.

-6. Mode 1: User intends to measure CG of satellite:
+6. Mode 1: User intends to measure CG of satellite

       * Linear actuators must be fully extended.

+      * It is advisable to test each linear actuator by moving them up and down individually for 1 second before raising all three actuators completely.
+Refer to "Commands to send" table below for commands to move actuators individually.

       * Ensure ***screw securing removeable shaft (shown below) is removed*** before sending '9' in Serial monitor to raise linear actuators completely.
 Then, send '11' in serial monitor to tare load cells before mounting satellite.